 WWW.
-Papa Cambridge.com The speaking tests take place in the two-three months before the main examination period between 1 March and 30 April for the June examination.
-Each Centre decides on a convenience period within these dates for its speaking tests.
+Papa Cambridge.com The speaking tests take place in the two-three months before the main examination period, the IGCSE examination timetable for details).
+Each Centre decides on a convenient period with these dates for its speaking tests.

 It is important that dates given for the completion of the speaking tests and the despatch of recordings and mark sheets to CIE (see paragraph 6) are adhered to in order to allow sufficient time for moderation.